nurkiewicz/nurkiewicz.com/docs/_posts/podcast/2020-06-09-serverless.md

 And also for the amount of memory, CPU and network traffic.
 This means that for systems that have very low traffic serverless becomes really, really cheap.

-Because your function only lives for this short amount of time when it serves a request and then it goes to sleep and it no longer consumes and resources it's truly stateless and some even say serverless.
+Because your function only lives for this short amount of time when it serves a request and then it goes to sleep and it no longer consumes any resources it's truly stateless and some even say serverless.
 However, most likely you do need some backing services, like databases, queues and so on and you will use other offerings from your cloud provider.

 Another benefit of serverless is auto scaling.